flutter/plugins/packages/firebase_dynamic_links/README.md

 ## Handle Received Dynamic Links

+1. In the [Firebase Console](https://console.firebase.google.com), open the Dynamic Links section.

+2. Accept the terms of service if you are prompted to do so.
+Take note of your project's Dynamic Links domain, which is displayed at the top of the Dynamic Links page.
+You need your project's Dynamic Links domain to programmatically create Dynamic Links.
+A Dynamic Links domain looks like app_code.app.goo.gl.

-Receiving dynamic links on `iOS` requires a couple more steps than `android`.
-If you only want to receive dynamic links on `android`, skip to step 3.
+Receiving dynamic links on iOS requires a couple more steps than android.
+If you only want to receive dynamic links on android, skip to step 5.
+You can follow a video on the next two steps [here.](https://youtu.be/sFPo296OQqk?t=2m40s)

-1. In the Info tab of your iOS app's Xcode project, create a new URL type to be used for Dynamic Links.
+3. In the Info tab of your iOS app's Xcode project, create a new URL type to be used for Dynamic Links.
 Set the Identifier field to a unique value and the URL scheme field to be your bundle identifier, which is the default URL scheme used by Dynamic Links.

-2. In the Capabilities tab of your app's Xcode project, enable Associated Domains and add the following to the Associated Domains list:
+4. In the Capabilities tab of your app's Xcode project, enable Associated Domains and add the following to the Associated Domains list (replacing APP_CODE with your app's domain from the Firebase Console):

 ```
 applinks:APP_CODE.app.goo.gl
 ```

-You can follow a video on these steps [here.](https://youtu.be/sFPo296OQqk?t=2m40s)

-3. To receive a dynamic link, call the `retrieveDynamicLink()` method from `FirebaseDynamicLinks`:
+5. To receive a dynamic link, call the `retrieveDynamicLink()` method from `FirebaseDynamicLinks`:

 ```dart
 final PendingDynamicLinkData data = await FirebaseDynamicLinks.instance.retrieveDynamicLink();